 Your child’s troublesome behavior is really a coded message.
 Dr. Cohen suggests that we ask ourselves what feelings and needs our child is trying to communicate to us with her behavior.
 Playful Parenting, 243.
 If my daughter is ignoring me or storming off and slamming the door over minor stuff, what feelings or needs might she need me to recognize?
 Did I hurt her in some way yesterday?
 Is she trying to get me to come to her room to talk about something that happened with a friend?

 Sometimes our child really may not know why she’s misbehaving; she might need our help expressing her feelings.
 Dr. Sears explains that “[o]ne of the goals of discipline is to teach children to be sensitive to others.
 Yet in order to understand others children must first be sensitive toward themselves.
 They must recognize their own deep feelings and feel comfortable expressing them when appropriate.”
 The Discipline Book, 105.
-If you’ve been practicing attachment parenting, your child has grown up with a sense that he can trust you, and that he can communicate his needs and you will respond.
+If you’ve been practicing gentle, intentional, or attachment parenting, your child has grown up with a sense that he can trust you, and that he can communicate his needs and you will respond.
 Such a child can learn to express his emotions without fear, even if he needs guidance in how to communicate them appropriately at times.

 When your child is expressing big feelings, be responsive and approachable.
 Meet the little ones down on their level, eye to eye.
 Show that you want to understand his point of view by nodding your head and mirroring his emotions.
 In mirroring his emotions we have to avoid being too logical: “You have nothing to be sad about” or “You’re over-reacting”.
 Instead, show your disappointment over his disappointment, or your sadness at his sadness, even if it seems irrational in your adult mind.